 US Horse Racing Tips: Best bets from Tampa Bay Downs on Wednesday

-Nick Shiambouros heads to Tampa Bay Downs with two selections from the Wednesday card...
+Nick Shiambouros heads to sunny Tampa Bay Downs with two selections from the Wednesday card...

-"UK born Baxter has a stellar 29% strike rate with debutants and has engaged the services of leading rider Samy Camacho"
+"Trainer Antonio Machado drops him aggressively and retains the services of leading rider Samy Camacho"

-I am going to side with Contraflow in this Maiden Special Weight on the main track.
+Indimaaj should go close in this $32k optional claimer on the main track.

-This gelding finished third to As Seen On TV on debut at Monmouth Park almost 16 months ago.
-He put in some good work in the closing stages but could not get to grips with the game winner.
-This was a promising effort, and it is significant that trainer Michael Stidham has preserved with him.
-I am not overly concerned with the long layoff as Stidham is an excellent conditioner.
-He has a healthy 18% strike rate with horses coming off 90 + days layoff.
+This well related son of Tapit was most impressive when beating Pinson in a $16k optional claimer over this course earlier this month.
+He swept to the front in the straight, and pulled clear to win with plenty in hand.
+This was a super effort on his local debut and clearly has more to offer.
+Trainer Jeff Engler has had a fast start to the meeting, and this likeable individual can give him another winner.
 BSP is recommended.

-Debutant R Tenderoni is an interesting runner in this $16k maiden claimer on the main track.
+Gray Gilding is an interesting runner in this $16k maiden claimer on the turf.

-This Wicked Strong filly has plenty of speed in her pedigree, and is out of the unraced Master Command mare Lovin Ladie.
-She has several published works dating back to August.
-Trainer Georgina Baxter has worked her steadily ahead of this assignment and looks ready to go.
-UK born Baxter has a stellar 29% strike rate with debutants and has engaged the services of leading rider Samy Camacho.
-I recommend backing her at her Morning Line price of 4.03/1.
-She may attract significant support so an early price is suggested.
+This gelding caught the eye on local debut when finishing fifth in a $32k maiden claimer earlier this month.
+He took a hefty bump at the start, but ran on well in the closing stages without troubling the winner.
+Trainer Antonio Machado drops him aggressively and retains the services of leading rider Samy Camacho.
+His work tab is solid and am expecting a big effort.
+Anything around his Morning Line price of 4.03/1 will do.

 New on Betting.Betfair – Betslip